 Immigration Lawyers in Pennsylvania

-The application process to become a permanent resident (green card holder) or US Citizen, is tedious and requires a great attention to detail, which is why many people choose to hire an immigration attorney.
-Immigration law is highly specialized, and the experienced attorneys at Kitay Law Offices will help you complete the application properly and make sure that all the various application requirements are met.
+Many people immigrate to the United States for more opportunities and a better life.
+However, the application process to become a permanent resident (green card holder) or US Citizen is tedious.
+It requires a great attention to detail.
+Therefore, it is important to hire an immigration lawyer in Pennsylvania.
+The experienced attorneys at Kitay Law Offices can help you complete the application.
+Furthermore, we can make sure the application requirements are met.

-Doing it right the first time is so important when applying to become a permanent resident or U.S. Citizen; the process, even when done correctly, can take time.
-You don’t want mistakes to cause unnecessary delays.
-We will help you secure your loved ones a piece of the American Dream.
+It is critical to avoid mistakes when you apply to be a permanent resident or U.S. Citizen.
+The immigration law process can take a lot of time when done properly even without mistakes.
+You don’t want to cause unnecessary delays.
+Kitay Law Offices will help secure your loved ones a piece of the American Dream.

 Who can apply?

-A permanent resident (green card holder) or U.S. citizen can petition to help a family member get a U.S. immigrant visa, which leads to a green card, or lawful permanent residence.
-This is called a “family-based petition”.
+A permanent resident (green card holder) or U.S. citizen can make a family-based petition.
+A family-based petition helps a family member get a U.S. immigrant visa, which leads to a green card or lawful permanent residence.

-includes spouses (same or opposite-sex) of U.S. Citizens and their unmarried children younger than 21 years of age, the parents of a US citizen child who has turned 21 years of age, and children who are adopted in or out of the United States.
-It is important to note that those petitioning under the “immediate relatives of U.S. citizens” category are limited by the number of immigrant visas (green cards) given out each year.
+However, it is important to note that those petitioning under the “immediate relatives of U.S. citizens” category have limitations.
+For example, they are limited by the number of immigrant visas (green cards) given out each year.

-Family preference relatives, which are broken up into four categories:
+Family Reference Relatives, which are broken up into four categories:

-- First Preference (F1): The person seeking residency must be an unmarried son or daughter of U.S. citizens at the time when the petition is filed, and he or she must remain so until receiving the green card.
+- First Preference (F1): The person seeking residency must be an unmarried son or daughter of U.S. citizens at the time when the petition is filed.
+He or she must remain so until receiving the green card.
 If a beneficiary obtains a good-faith divorce during the long years of waiting for the visa, he or she will become eligible for an immigrant visa as an F1.

 - Second Preference (F2): The person seeking residency must be a spouse (same-sex or opposite-sex), minor child, or an unmarried son or daughter (age 21 and above) of permanent residents.